Dimitrios Kallergis: After Independence

 In 1848 he made an abortive descent on the Greek coast, in the hope of launching a revolution in the Greek kingdom.
 He was captured, but soon released and, after a stay in the island of Zante, went to Paris (1853).
 In 1854, during the Crimean War, he served as Minister of Military Affairs in the Alexandros Mavrokordatos cabinet—imposed by the British and French, and hence called "Ministry of Occupation" by the Greeks.
-Until Mavrokordatos’ arrival, Kallergis exercised authority as dictator, with the full support of the French occupation troops.
+Until Mavrokordatos' arrival, Kallergis exercised authority as a dictator, with the full support of the French occupation troops.
 This particular government recalled all the Greek officers who participated in the anti-Ottoman revolutionary movements in Thessaly, Epirus and Macedonia to return to Greece while by personal requirement of Kallergis, Otto's adjutants—Gennaios Kolokotronis, Spyromilios, Ioannis Mamouris and Gardikiotis Grivas—were dismissed, while the hitherto Minister of Military Affairs, Skarlatos Soutsos, was suspended.

-When he was minister, Kallergis formed for the first time in Greece a fire brigade.
-In September 1855, a serious episode of Kallergis with the royal couple entailed the fall of Mavrokordatos’ government.
+When he was the minister, Kallergis formed for the first time in Greece a fire brigade.
+In September 1855, a serious episode of Kallergis with the royal couple entailed the fall of Mavrokordatos' government.
 In 1861 he was appointed minister plenipotentiary in Paris, in which capacity he took an important part in the negotiations which followed the fall of the Bavarian dynasty and led to the accession of Prince George of Denmark to the Greek throne.

 In 1866 he participated in the two-day government of Dimitrios Voulgaris as Minister of Military Affairs.
-In mid-1866 he returned to Greece as chief equerry of King George I. He proposed to the king to assign him the Ministry of Foreign Affairs, arguing that with the help of the governments of France and Italy he would be able to accomplish the vision of the Megali Idea, but King George didn’t believe it.
+In mid-1866 he returned to Greece as chief equerry of King George I. He proposed to the king to assign him the Ministry of Foreign Affairs, arguing that with the help of the governments of France and Italy he would be able to accomplish the vision of the Megali Idea, but King George didn't believe it.
 In the summer of the same year he was elected by the Cretans as leader of the Cretan Revolt, but in September he refused the post because of health problems.